-Timothy hay exports markets are driven by 4 key considerations: foreign customers' preference, quality specifications, product form and export requirements.
+Timothy hay exports markets are driven by 4 key considerations: foreign customer’s preference, quality specifications, product form and export requirements.

 1. The customer

 To the grower, the densified hay processor is the producer's customer.
-However, the real customer of baled hay is the foreign end user, the export market.
+However, the real customer of baled hay is the foreign end user – the export market.
 To supply hay to the international market, Canadian growers should first contact a number of hay processors, thoroughly familiarize themselves with what the market demands, and then choose a processor to do business with.

 Different processors may set different requirements and standards for raw material, based on market opportunities and their end-user preference.
 Contract options and services may also vary between processors.

-All Canadian exports are shipped via container.
+Figure 5.
+All Canadian timothy exports are shipped via container

 2. Product quality